MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/pattern-overview-content.md

 | [Azure Storage Accounts](https://azure.microsoft.com/support/legal/sla/storage/v1_5/) |  99.9% |
 | [Azure SQL Database](https://azure.microsoft.com/support/legal/sla/azure-sql-database/v1_8/) |  99.99% |

 If the composite SLA doesn’t meet or exceed your SLO, then you need to reconsider the services you use or adjust the architecture.
 Relecloud adjusted the architecture and added a second region to improve availability.
-There’s a separate multi-region availability formula.
-Calculating the composite SLA for a single-region deployment resulted in an SLA of 99.52%, 38 hours of downtime per year.
+There’s a separate formula multi-region availability.
+Calculating the composite SLA for a single-region deployment resulted in an SLA of 99.52%, 42 hours of downtime per year.
 This SLA created unacceptable business risk.
 So they deployed the web app to two regions.
 The multi-region availability formula is `(1 - (1 − N) ^ R)`. `N` represents the composite SLA and `R` the number of regions.
-Two regions improve the SLA of each region to 99.99% availability.
+Two regions improve the composite SLA to 99.99%.
 However, now there's a need for a global load balancer, Azure Front Door, to route traffic between the two regions.
 Front Door has an SLA of 99.99%.
-The composite availability for the multi-region web app becomes 99.98% and exceeds the SLO of 99.9%.
+With Front Door, the composite availability for the multi-region web app becomes 99.98% and exceeds the SLO of 99.9%.

 ### Cost